-Within the Neighbourhood Development Plan area, but particularly within the area of the Wye Valley AONB development must conserve and enhance the area's landscape scenic beauty and wildlife.
+Within the Neighbourhood Development Plan area, but particularly within the area of the Wye Valley AONB, development must conserve and enhance the area's landscape scenic beauty and wildlife.
 Development proposals will be assessed against the following:

-- a) Within the settlements and countryside of the AONB their ability to conserve and enhance the scenic and natural beauty of the Neighbourhood Development Plan area and in those areas not within the AONB their degree of impact on the AONB, where identified, and their impact on the wider landscape; - b) Impact on views within the Neighbourhood Development Plan area including, but not limited to, those of the Neighbourhood Development Plan area's settlements, and along the River Wye Valley, together with those to Ross-on-Wye, and views of Goodrich Castle, Hay Bluff and May Hill.
-Where appropriate impact on views should be identified and assessed in a Landscape Visual Impact Assessment.
-Where a negative impact is identified, suitable mitigation should be acceptable but only in circumstances where it reduces the impact to a minimal level and enhances landscape features; - c) The conservation and management of mature trees, hedgerows, orchards, water meadows, ponds and other water features: - d) Proposals should be of a scale and designed so that they retain the dispersed and road side linear settlement pattern of the Neighbourhood Development Plan area as it sits within the wider, most valued landscape and do not change the character and distinctiveness of the area; - e) Conservation of the scenic beauty and tranquillity of the AONB; - f) Mitigation of lighting to limit light pollution and retain the Neighbourhood Development Plan area's dark skies; and - g) Conservation, where appropriate, and enhancement of wildlife.
+- a) Within the settlements and countryside of the AONB their ability to conserve and enhance the scenic and natural beauty of the Neighbourhood Development Plan area and in those areas not within the AONB their degree of impact on the AONB, where identified, and their impact on the wider landscape; - b) Impact on attractive and outstanding views within the Neighbourhood Development Plan area including, but not limited to, those of the Neighbourhood Development Plan area's settlements, and along the River Wye Valley, together with those to Ross-on-Wye, and views of Goodrich Castle, Hay Bluff and May Hill.
+Where appropriate, the potential impact on views of a development proposal should be identified and assessed in a Landscape Visual Impact Assessment to ensure that the development preserves and enhances the scenic beauty of the Wye Valley AONB and its setting. - c) The conservation and management of mature trees, hedgerows, orchards, water meadows, ponds and other water features; - d) Proposals should be of a scale and designed so that they retain the dispersed and road side linear settlement pattern of the Neighbourhood Development Plan area as it sits within the wider, most valued landscape and do not change the character and distinctiveness of the area; - e) Conservation of the scenic beauty and tranquillity of the AONB; - f) Mitigation of lighting to limit light pollution and retain the Neighbourhood Development Plan area's dark skies; and - g) Conservation, where appropriate, and enhancement of wildlife.

-Most of the Neighbourhood Development Plan area is within the Wye Valley AONB.
+6.15 Most of the Neighbourhood Development Plan area is within the Wye Valley AONB.
 This is a nationally recognised and valued landscape.
 National planning policy recognises that in such areas development should be restricted.
 Where development is proposed, it will be assessed for its impact on this valued landscape and wildlife, and where it cannot demonstrate that it conserves and enhances the rural beauty and wildlife of the area it will not be supported.
 It will be for Development proposers to carry out suitable assessments of their proposals on the landscape and wildlife of the Neighbourhood Development Plan area, including Landscape Visual Impact and Ecology Assessments, to ensure that their proposal conserves and enhances the wider landscape, particularly the AONB, and wildlife.
 Proposals will only be supported when they include measures to eliminate negative impact.
 In particular, assessments should identify and assess impact on key views within the Neighbourhood Development Plan area.
 Some of these views are spectacular both within the area, such as along the Wye Valley, and looking out of the area e.g. to Ross-on-Wye